 Due to the difference between these two materials, zirconia has become the more widely prescribed material.

-Monolithic zirconia crowns are made from a single layer of high-strength material, while PFM crowns are made up of two parts: a metal substructure and a porcelain layer.
-Due to the inferior strength of porcelain compared to zirconia, the added porcelain layer is more prone to chipping or breaking.
+Monolithic zirconia crowns are made from a single layer of high-strength material, while PFM crowns are comprised of two parts: a metal substructure and a porcelain layer.

 During the fabrication process, zirconia blocks are milled and sintered.
 By doing so, uniformity is created throughout the whole restoration.